All about skiboard bindings:

 Release bindings are adjusted based on your ability level, size of boots and weight.
 Certified technicians need to adjust the "DIN" to make sure they release when they are supposed to.
 This takes about a minute at most ski shops or resorts.

-• Myth 2: It is necessary to use release bindings mounted on a riser plate that fits the 4 hole standard mounting pattern (fits into the 4 inserts).
-This states that in order to maintain proper flex of the skiboards this is necessary.
+Myth : It is necessary to use release bindings mounted on a riser plate that fits the 4 hole standard mounting pattern (fits into the 4 inserts).

 An example is the Spruce Riser plate and bindings.
 This is a myth and simply not true.
 Worse, these can be dangerous.
 None of the major ski binding manufacturers endorse modifications to how their bindings are mounted to either skiboards or skis.
 Their comment is that there is no way to tell if these bindings will release when they are supposed to, as the riser introduces a foreign element into the equation.
 In addition you lose the convenience of step in and go, as you have to still use leashes, as brakes don't work due to the additional height.
 We will not sell these.